 Anti-what-now?
 These molecules neutralize unstable molecules, called free radicals, that can harm the cells in your body, including those that grow and form new hair.
 That’s why eating plenty of foods rich in natural antioxidants can help you out in the hair department.

-The following foods can help slow down a receding hairline:
+These foods can help slow down a receding hairline:

 - Blueberries, strawberries and raspberries